-What if you had the wisdom of the most successful Olympic athletes and their coaches?
+What if you had the wisdom of the most keeps your sights on the target.
+Engage in successful Olympic athletes and their coaches?
 What could you do with their Gold-medal winning programs in your hands, and had the secrets decoded?